 We’re always working to update the types of photos and videos you see in Search & Explore to better tailor it to you.
-For example, we may show you photos liked by people whose posts you’ve liked or posts that are liked by a large number of people in the Instagram community.
+Posts are selected automatically based on things like the people you follow or the posts you like.

 If your account is set to private, only your approved followers will be able to see photos you've shared in Search & Explore.

 Some accounts, like alcohol brands, post content that’s meant for older audiences.
-These accounts may choose to restrict their content to Instagrammers who are over a certain age.
+These accounts may choose to restrict their content to people who are over a certain age.
 To determine whether you're able to see a restricted account, we may use information you provide on Instagram or on Facebook (our parent company).